Nestled in a wooded valley, Potter’s Place is a part of the grounds of an 19th

-The camping area encompasses over one hundred acres of woods and fields, with a six-acre pond developed from a spring-fed stream.
+The camping area encompasses over one hundred and sixty acres of woods and fields, with a six-acre pond developed from a spring-fed stream.

-The grounds include an indoor recreation area with separate lounge and game rooms, two utility buildings with hot showers and flush toilets, a shop for small projects or minor repairs, and a dumping station.
+The grounds include an indoor recreation area with separate lounge and game/function rooms, two utility buildings with hot showers and flush toilets, and a dumping station.
 There is a heated swimming pool, and lawn areas are maintained for outdoor games.

-There are one hundred sites (with electric and water hookups, picnic tables and fireplaces) scattered among pines, over-looking the water or bordering open fields.
+There are one hundred sites (with electric and water hookups, picnic tables and fireplaces) scattered among pines and hardwoods, over-looking the water or bordering open fields.
 All sites offer a maximum of privacy while maintaining a congenial camping atmosphere.

 This area is designed for adults of all ages - from honeymooners to retired persons, including those family campers who desire a temporary break from children.
-It will have an especial appeal to artists, bird watchers, camera enthusiasts -- to all those who love nature.
+It will have an especial appeal to artist, bird watchers, camera enthusiast -- to all those who love nature.

-The emphasis in the operation of Potter’s Place is toward the aesthetic-- the development of nature trails, conservation of plants and wildlife, expansion of floral gardens, and an arboretum, while at the same time maintaining the old New England agricultural motif.
+The emphasis in the operation of Potter’s Place is toward the aesthetics - - environmental preservation, conservation of plants and wildlife, the development of nature trails, and expansion of floral gardens, while at the same time maintaining the old New England agricultural motif.